History of the Tuition Exchange

 70 Years Strong!

-Thanks to the vision and leadership of those early adopters, more than 7,800 students currently attend colleges and universities across the United States and abroad on Tuition Exchange scholarships.
-Those awards represent $328 million in funding, putting higher education within reach for students who might otherwise not be able to pursue their dreams.
+Today, more than 8,000 students attend colleges and universities across the United States and abroad on Tuition Exchange scholarships.
+Those awards represent $325 million in funding, putting higher education within reach for students who might not otherwise be able to pursue their dreams.